GamesDoneQuick/donation-tracker/.github/pull_request_template.md

 - [ ] I've added tests or modified existing tests for the change.
 - [ ] I've humanly end-to-end tested the change by running an instance of the tracker.

+### Issue from Pivotal Tracker

+Link to the issue from the [public Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1521291) that your change addresses.
+(Expand the story and click the link icon to copy the link to your clipboard.)

 ### Description of the Change

 If fixing a bug, please describe the bug and provide reproduction steps.